aurorascharff/next15-account-selector/STEPS.md

 - Update the toast code to use response.error.
 Test it.
 It still works!
 - Replace router.refresh with revalidatePath inside the server function, so that the page is revalidated and the new account and data is fetched from the server.
 Remove router.

+## (Showcase and use new toast implementation)

+- I want to improve the out of sync toast.
+It's actually triggering when the response comes back but before the UI has updated in the dashboard.
+And in addition, this toast doesn't work across page navigations.
+For example if I want a success toast after deleting an item, that would be a problem.
+- I'm gonna try an implementation that Ryan Toronto shared on build ui, utilizing cookies to trigger toasts from the server side.
+And they work across page navigations.
+- Replace Toaster from sonner with custom Toaster component in layout.tsx.
+Showcase implementation.
+Server side.
+I'm still testing this, so it might change in the future.
+This is just a demo.

+## Move toast code to server function

+- (I'm actually using an implementation that Ryan Toronto shared on build ui, utilizing cookies to trigger toasts from the server side.
+And they work across page navigations.)
+- We can actually move the toast code from AccountSelector, trigger toast from the server function, error and success.
+This is nice because it's here on the server we know what the result of the action is and have all the information.
+And it works across page navigations.
+- We simplified the handleSwitchAccount function greatly with less code and less risk of bugs.

 ## Add useOptimistic for the optimistic update

 - Let's use more React 19 to make this easier.